iamwyh2019/staircase_autonomy/README.md

 }
 ```
 ---
+## LICENSE

+This software is released under the BSD 3-Clause License.
+See the `LICENSE` file in the root directory for the full license text.

 ---
 ## Acknowledgments
+* We would like to extend our sincere gratitude to Dr. Matthew Travers and Dr. Bhaskar Vundurthy for their invaluable advice and support throughout this project.

+* We would also like to thank Namya Bagree and Burhanuddin Shirose for their contributions during the development of this project.

 * This project uses modified code from the **[laser_line_extraction](https://github.com/kam3k/laser_line_extraction)** repository for its line segmentation features.
   * Derived Files: